ARichardsM/ARichardsM/README.md

 ### Future
 **Auto Among Us**: A recreation of the Brante Steele Among Us Simulator (https://www.brantsteele.com/simple/).
 This would be done as a single page, and may incorporate AWS if feasible.
 As the Brante Steele version is a simple generator, additional logic will be added in order to better replicate a real game.

+**Godot Project**: A larger project planned for after I have a better handle on Godot.
+This project will likely incorporate elements from both the Character Tracker and the SFML Tabletop.

 ## What I'm Learning
 **Datebases:** MongoDB <br>
 **Engines:** Godot <br>